Tommy Sowers

-Tommy Sowers (born February 23, 1976) is an American entrepreneur, academic and politician.
-He had an 11-year career in the Army, achieving the rank of Major.
-During his military career he served as an assistant professor at the United States Military Academy at West Point.
-He went on to teach at Missouri University of Science and Technology, and Duke University.
-He recently served as President and Chief Operating Officer of a private jet operator.
-He returned to Duke in 2024 as Faculty Lead in the Duke Initiative for Science & Society's Applied Technology Ethics program.
+Tommy Sowers (born February 23, 1976) is an American entrepreneur and academic.
+While in the Army, he served as an assistant professor at the United States Military Academy at West Point.
+He taught at Missouri University of Science and Technology, and Duke University.
+He recently served as president and chief operating officer of a private jet operator.
+He returned to Duke in 2024 as faculty lead in the Duke Initiative for Science & Society's Applied Technology Ethics program.

-As a politician he is most known for his 2009-10 Congressional campaign, during which he received national attention for his call to end the conventional war in Afghanistan.
-After the campaign he focused his attentions on working in the nonprofit sector with Iraq and Afghanistan War veterans to improve their lives and the lives of their families.
+He was appointed vice chancellor for innovation, entrepreneurship and economic development, and chief innovation officer of University of North Carolina at Chapel Hill in March 2026, effective April 20, 2026.

+He conduced a 2009-10 Congressional campaign, during which he received national attention for his call to end the conventional war in Afghanistan.
+After the campaign he focused his attentions on working in the nonprofit sector with Iraq and Afghanistan War veterans.
 He is the co-founder of GoldenKey Networks Inc. which includes GoldenKey, a venture backed real estate startup.
 In 2018 Landis acquired GoldenKey.

 Sowers served as the Southeast Regional Director of NSIN--National Security Innovation Network, part of the Defense Innovation Unit, a US Department of Defense program.